Algorithmic Luckiness

 Herbrich, Ralf; Graepel, Thore; Bollmann-Sdorra, Peter; Obermayer, Klaus

-Learning Preference Relations for Information Retrieval Inproceedings
+Learning Preference Relations for Information Retrieval Proceedings Article

 In: Proceedings of the International Conference on Machine Learning Workshop: Text Categorization and Machine learning, pp. 80–84, 1998.